ron2015schmitt/ngx-mat-tui-calendar/projects/ngx-mat-tui-calendar/README.md

 ### Build

-Run `ng build` to build the project.
+Run `ng build` to build the library project.
 The build artifacts will be stored in the `dist/ngx-mat-tui-calendar` directory.

 ### README